-Winemaking Team - Roberto Marina, Rodrigo Herrera, Craig Becker, and Cody Hurd (from left to right)
+Winemaking Team - Roberto Martinez, Rodrigo Herrera, Craig Becker, and Cody Hurd (from left to right)

 Accounting Team - Mayra Espinoza, Christine Sully, and Greg McKeown (from left to right)

-Vineyard Team - Jose Antonio Perez, Jose Carmelo Leon, Jake Knobloch, Serafin Tellez and Daniel Ramirez (from left to right)
+Vineyard Team - Jose Antonio Perez, Jose Carmelo Leon, Alvaro Tellez, Jake Knobloch, Serafin Tellez, and Daniel Ramirez (from left to right)

-Sales Marketing - Margeaux McLain, Melissa Jackson and Jennifer Hernandez
+Sales and Marketing - Margeaux McLain and Melissa Jackson